The average financial firm has six lines of business to monitor, with each having their own set of goals, restrictions, and regulatory requirements.

-One option, perhaps the most straightforward, is to look at the grand sum total for the industry. $270 billion is the amount per year that the financial industry as a whole spends on maintaining compliance.
-That number is impressively large, if also almost incomprehensible, but it hides the burden placed on each individual firm.
+How can one calculate the cost of compliance?
+One option, perhaps the most straightforward, is to look at the grand sum total for key markets in the industry.
+The Asian-Pacific, European, Middle Eastern and African, Latin American, and North America markets spend about $181 billion per year on maintaining financial crime compliance.
+That number is impressively large —even incomprehensible – but it hides the burden placed on each individual firm.

 But fines actually represent the smallest cost of non-compliance for firms.
 Over a 12-month period, the average fine for an enforcement action is $2 million, compared to the average cost of business disruption due to an enforcement action at $5 million, the average revenue lost at $4 million, and the cost of lost productivity at $3.7 million.